slaclab/sdf-docs/accounts-and-access.md

 1. **SSH** (Secure Shell):

- - You can connect using any SSH client, such as OpenSSH or PuTTY, via standard TCP port 22 to reach the S3DF load-balanced bastion pool at s3dflogin.slac.stanford.edu
+ - You can connect using any SSH client, such as [OpenSSH](www.openssh.com) or [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/), via standard TCP port 22 to reach the S3DF load-balanced bastion pool at s3dflogin.slac.stanford.edu

         ssh username@login-node-address

  - Please note that these bastion hosts do not have storage access except for your home directory.
-After connecting, you must hop onto an Interactive Node to access S3DF batch compute resources and storage
+After connecting, you must hop onto an [Interactive
+Node](interactive-compute.md#interactive-pools)to access S3DF batch compute resources and storage.

         ssh username@pool-node-address